 Napoleon Bonaparte does not need much of an introduction.
 He was a Corsican officer who climbed the ranks during the French Revolution.
 Napoleon made it to general, then to consul and emperor.

-By invading France’s neighbors, he created the First French Empire.
+He invaded France’s neighbors and created the First French Empire.

 But many did not appreciate the ambition and autocratic ways of this great general.
-So they exiled Napoleon to the remote island of St. Helena, where he died.
+So they exiled Napoleon to the remote island of St. Helena.

 2. Mary Queen of Scots’ death mask